Last updated: June 17, 2026

 - Apply for Head Start and Early Head Start even if seats are full right now.

-- Ask your employer about dependent care flexible spending accounts, schedule changes, remote days, or child care partnerships.
+- Ask your employer about schedule changes, dependent care accounts, remote days, or child care partnerships.

 - Ask local nonprofits about emergency help.
-Our New Jersey community guide and local resource guide list more starting points.
+ASMOM’s NJ community help page lists more starting points.

-- If you need diapers, formula, clothes, or baby equipment, check the internal baby items guide for New Jersey options.
+- If you need diapers, formula, clothing, or baby equipment, check the baby items guide.

 Phone scripts